drishyatomar2904/OS-PRAC/README.md

 16. `ls rt`: Tries to list the contents of the "rt" folder, but encounters an error because "rt" is not in the current directory.

 17. `ls`: Lists the files and folders in the current directory.

-18. `cat yt1.txt mt.txt`: Tries to show the contents of "yt1.txt" and "mt.txt," but there's an error because "yt1.txt" doesn't exist.

 19. `touch mt.txt`: Creates a new empty file named "mt.txt."